Insulation Scandal? Why Good Design and Oversight Matter More Than Ever in Retrofit

 Why ventilation matters as much as insulation

 Insulation changes how a building retains heat - but it also changes how it breathes.
 Blocking drafts is one thing.
-Blocking moisture pathways without introducing controlled ventilation is quite another.
+Blocking draughts is one thing.
+Reducing air movement without a clear ventilation strategy is quite another.

 One of the biggest myths in retrofit is that insulation alone will make a home warmer.
-The reality?
-If you trap moisture in the process, you increase humidity, risk interstitial condensation (moisture trapped inside the walls), and create the perfect conditions for mould.
+The reality is more nuanced.
+If you trap moisture in the process, you increase humidity, raise the risk of condensation inside walls and create the conditions for mould.

-Many of the government schemes ignored this.
-We have reviewed retrofit assessments that recommend cavity wall insulation or EWI with no mention of air changes, vapour movement or background ventilation.
-We have seen builders foam up air bricks without permission, or installers sealing wall build-ups with waterproof coatings that have no place on a traditional solid wall.
+Many of the government schemes failed to deal with this properly.
+We have reviewed retrofit assessments that recommend cavity wall insulation or external wall insulation with little or no explanation of air changes, vapour movement or background ventilation.

-We do not believe in measures.
+We do not believe in isolated upgrades.
 We believe in strategy.

 That means: